Building a Design System Playbook for KB Bank's ecosystem

 Improving the Currency Exchange Service

-Across more than 10 KB Bank product reviews, the currency exchange flow in our Monimo, Samsung neobank-partnered product stood out as a clear opportunity for improvement.
+Across more than 10 KB Bank product reviews, the currency exchange flow in collaboration with Monimo, Samsung neobank stood out as a clear opportunity for improvement.

 Missing visual cues in currency

-The currency list displayed only text without any visual identifiers.
-Users had to read through all 17 currency names to locate the one they needed.
+The currency list displayed only text, so users had to read through all 17 currency names to locate the one they needed.

-Country flags next to each currency name made the list easier to scan and recognize quickly.
-This visual cue significantly reduces cognitive load, helping users locate their desired currency more efficiently.
+Country flags next to each currency name reduces cognitive load, helping users locate their desired currency more efficiently.

 Manual currency selection required

-Users had to manually browse all 17 available currencies to select the one they needed, creating friction and slowing down transactions.
+Users had to manually browse all 17 currencies to find the one they needed, slowing down the exchange flow.
+To improve this experience, I partnered with the Foreign Transaction team to explore a more efficient user flow.

-Usage data confirmed that USD is the most frequently selected currency, so our team aligned with Foreign Transaction to introduce a new default rule — pre-selecting USD for a faster flow.
+Usage data confirmed that USD is the most frequently selected currency, so our team aligned with the Team to introduce Pre-selected USD.
 This new logic removes unnecessary manual steps for the majority of users.

 Impact

-Design system adoption rose from 14% to 30%, enabling smoother collaboration and reducing duplicated work across teams.
-Clearer task flows and standardized components directly improved usability—leading VOC reports to drop to nearly half compared to the previous period.
+Design system adoption increased from 14% to 30%, reducing duplicated work and improving cross-team collaboration.
+Standardized components and clearer flows cut VOC(Voice of Customer) reports by nearly 50% compared to the previous period.

 Takeaways